AliHaider93/AliHaider93.github.io/README.md

 <img src="/beam.png" width="879" height="494">
 *Solid elements converted from .k file to BRL-CAD database*
 #### Random coloring of the parts:
 Considering that each part in a .k file is repersented as a region in .g file.
 If the all the regions had the same color the resulting converted model is hard to see clearly.
-To avoid this issue a random coloring was implemented for each reagion. in the follwoing you can see the difference between a model with only one color and a model after the implementation of the random coloring.
+To avoid this issue a random coloring was implemented for each reagion. in the follwoing one can see the difference between a model with only one color and a model after the implementation of the random coloring.
+The code can be found in <[coloring](https://github.com/BRL-CAD/brlcad/pull/153)

 <img src="/car1color.png" width="1000" height="500">
+*Car model with one color*
 <img src="/carRandColor.png" width="1000" height="500">
+*Car model with random coloring*